 The Home Language Programme is for students whose language is not currently taught as part of our school curriculum.
 The Home Language Programme is also for students who have a strong cultural connection to another language, perhaps through family members or spending an extended amount of time in another country.
-It also caters for students who are studying an MOE Mother Tongue-in-lieu language.
-The aim of this programme is to provide a pathway for students through to the IB Diploma, and in most cases, to study two first languages and therefore achieving a Bilingual Diploma.
+It also caters for students who are studying a MOE Mother Tongue-in-lieu language.
+The aim of this programme is to provide a pathway for students through to the IB Diploma, and in most cases, to study two first languages and therefore achieve a Bilingual Diploma.

-These teachers come to the school, during the timetabled additional language periods, for two lessons per week.
+These teachers come to the school, during the timetabled language periods, for two lessons per week.
 For the third lesson, students are given self-study work to be completed for the following week.
 Students, if they have been studying Chinese, Tamil, Malay, Indonesian, Hindi or Spanish as part of the normal school curriculum, are withdrawn from their current timetabled additional language once they join the Home Language Programme.

 Depending on the level of the student, they will be able to study their home language at either a first or second language level.
 As these are two distinct courses with different objectives and curriculum goals, first language and second language students will not be taught together in the same class.

 In the first instance, this programme is for students studying on Dependent and Student passes whose home language that is not English or another language taught in school.
 On a case-by-case basis, this programme may also be extended to Singaporean Citizens or Singaporean Permanent residents who have been exempted from the MOE Language policy and who have a home language which is not English, Chinese, Malay or Tamil, or students who have MOE approval to study a Mother Tongue–in–lieu provided that they are of at least an intermediate level and not a beginner in that language.